 Bird of Paradise

 Stretilizias: What cool plants!
 Those wild flowers and architectually designed plants are perfect for Adelaide.
 The flowers have a really tropical edge, looking a lot like Gingers or Heliconias, but originally they come from South Africa.
 They give a a big splash of colour over winter and spring, and survive our hot, dry summers with minimum water.
 Common Bird of Paradise grows to a clump about 1.5m high and Giant Bird of Paradise grows up to 5 metres!
 They are perfect to plant against a wall in full sun in your back garden.
 They also look great in a pot on the patio or verandah, even inside.

 I really struggle to like Yuccas, because I’ve been poked in the eye too many times!
 However, this family of plants are fantastic for low maintenance and cruel conditions, such as windswept hilltops or coastal cliffs.
 They will survive extraordinary neglect!
 There are many varieties of Yucca including this small 1m high Yucca desmettiana aka Spellbound.
 Originating in north and central America, they are now very popular in regions which are also hot and dry, obviously needing very little water or care throughout either summer or winter.

 Dragon and Aloe Trees

 Dragon Trees are similar to the common Yucca, but the foliage is greyer and less spiky.
-They will eventually grow multiple heads and be a large spreading tree, after about 100 years (photos show the difference between 3 yrs and 100!)
+They will eventually grow multiple heads and be a large spreading tree, after about 100 years (pic shows the difference between 3 years and 100!)
 Aloe Trees are another large succulent which can look dramatic once established.
-They are tough as a boot and make a great feature in an arid, difficult garden.
-Smaller Aloes are available nowadays with a range of coloured flowers and striking architectural foliage.
+They are tough as boots and make a great feature in an arid, difficult garden.
+Smaller Aloes are available these days with a range of coloured flowers and striking architectural foliage.
 They are totally at home on the coast.

 Palms and Cycads